A massive upgrade for over 7000 document signing users.

 The process

-Starting with journey mapping the current process and then mapping a blue sky solution with all the features we wanted.
-From that we came back to reality and developed a realistic prototype to iterate and test with the team.
-The design received great feedback from the wider company over multiple design workshops.
+I journey mapped the current process and from that built a blue sky solution with all the features we wanted!
+From that we paired back to reality and developed a prototype to iterate and test with the team.
+The design received great feedback from the wider company over multiple design workshops and presentations.

 The solution

-We took the existing process and broke it down into three parts, signing request, user signing and signing management.
+We took the existing one way linear signing process and broke it down into three parts, signing request, signing and signing management.

-Within the signing request section a new wizard (a staged stepper) has been used to help users navigate through the process and make the process clearer and navigable.
-With the ever important ability to navigate forwards and backwards when creating a signing request, without losing all your progress.
+Within the signing request section a new wizard (a staged stepper) was introduced to help users navigate through the process and make it clearer.
+With the ever important ability to navigate forwards and backwards when creating a signing request without losing all your progress.
 Along with combining the two previous functions of self signing and sign and multi sign into one simple function, allowing users to effectively change a self sign into a multi sign at any time in the process.
-A new feature of sequential signing was added here, to allow signing to be completed in a set order.

-The user signing process got a slight update, mostly to allow for further responsiveness, with an aim to make further changes in the future.
+The signing process for signees got a slight update, mostly to allow for further device responsiveness, with an aim to make further changes in the future.

-A significant overhaul of the signing management dashboard was a big part of the work.
-With users now able to view and update details, filter documents, download document signing history in PDF, send reminders to signees, complete partially signed documents and extend request expiry dates.
-All of those are now possible within the new signing management dashboard.
+A significant overhaul of the signing management dashboard was a big part of the work I designed.
+With users now able to view and update details, filter documents, download a signing history pdf, send reminders to signees, complete partially signed documents and extend expiry dates.
+All of those are now possible with the new signing management dashboard.

-These changes are expected to result in an improvement in functionality and create higher transparency for everyone.
+I believe these changes will improve functionality and create higher transparency for everyone using the signing function.
 While also driving more people to use our document signing and continue to secure new customers with the appeal of our improved all in one signing function.

 The results